AyayronCodes/Blockchain-Practice/README.md

 ------------------------------------------------------

-Couldn't do much because of midterms...
+Couldn't do much because of midterms and school projects...

 ------------------------------------------------------